-ld-seed: (1993) [integer]
+ld-seed: (-1) [integer]

 used to initialize random generator for thermal noise for stochastic and Brownian dynamics.
-When ld-seed is set to -1, the seed is calculated from the process ID.
-When running BD or SD on multiple processors, each processor uses a seed equal to ld-seed plus the processor number.
+When ld=seed is set to -1, a pseudo random seed is used.
+When running BD or SD on multiple processors, each processor uses a seed equal to ld=seed plus the processor number.